EvilMcJerkface/vprofiler/README.md

 3. In the target system, add function call `SESSION_START()` to mark the start of a session, and function call `SESSION_END(successful)` to mark the end of it.
 If `false` is passed into `SESSION_END`, the session will be ignored.

    A *session* is one unit of work.
 Depending on the target system, the definition of a *session* will be different.
-For example, in a DBMS, a *session* will be a transaction.
+For example, in a DBMS, a *session* will be a transaction, and so `SESSION_START` should mark the start of a transaction while `SESSION_END` marks the end (commit, abort or rollback) or a transaction.

 ### 3. Building Factor Selector